GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 **Test: Display 1**

-- Corrupts the VRAM at one bit
+- Corrupts the VRAM when writing on of the bits

 **Display 2**